D4rkm4g1c/AzureSecuritySuite/README.md

 ## Support

+**⚠️ RESTRICTED:** Support is limited to personal/educational use only.
-For issues and feature requests, please use GitHub Issues.
+For issues and feature requests, please contact the copyright holder directly.

+**Commercial Support:** Available by arrangement with the copyright holder.

 ## Security Checks